Consumer Information Disclosure

 Disabilities Services Resources:

-At OKWU, a non-academic complaint refers to a substantial grievance or serious concern.
+Non-Academic Grievance: At OKWU, a non-academic complaint refers to a substantial grievance or serious concern.
 This would include issues with people, processes, practices, or policies that have been oppressive, unfair, unjust, or inhumane.
-Students who wish to file a complaint and thereby request clarification, investigation, or resolution of the issue raised should fill out this form.
+Students who wish to file a complaint and thereby request clarification, investigation, or resolution of the issue raised should fill out the form.
+Please use this OKWU Complaint Form for non-academic complaints.

 External Contacts for Student Complaints